SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Consuming REST APIs secured with Azure Active Directory (Azure AD) and Open Authorization (OAuth 2.0) from within a SharePoint Framework client-side web part or extension is a common enterprise-level business scenario.

-You can use the SharePoint Framework (starting from v.1.4.1) to consume Microsoft Graph REST APIs, or any other REST API that's registered in Azure AD.
+Introduced in v1.4.1, you can use the SharePoint Framework to consume Microsoft Graph REST APIs, or any other REST API that's registered in Azure AD.

 In this article, you'll learn how to create a SharePoint Framework solution that uses the Microsoft Graph API with a custom set of permissions.
 For a conceptual overview of this technology, see [Connect to Azure AD-secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

 > [!IMPORTANT]
-> You can consume the Microsoft Graph API with versions of SharePoint Framework earlier than v.1.4.1, either via the native **GraphHttpClient**, or via a manual [ADAL JS](https://github.com/AzureAD/azure-activedirectory-library-for-js) implicit OAuth flow.
+> You can consume the Microsoft Graph API with versions of SharePoint Framework earlier than v1.4.1, either via the native **GraphHttpClient**, or via a manual [ADAL JS](https://github.com/AzureAD/azure-activedirectory-library-for-js) implicit OAuth flow.
 However, the former approach is bound to a predefined set of permissions, which presents some limitations, and the latter is complex from a development perspective.
 For details about how to implement an implicit OAuth flow, see [Connect to APIs secured with Azure Active Directory](./web-parts/guidance/connect-to-api-secured-with-aad.md).

 ## Solution overview

 The steps in this article show you how to build a client-side web part that enables searching for users in the current tenant, as shown in the following screenshot.
-The search is based on Microsoft Graph and requires at least the User.ReadBasic.All permission.
+The search is based on Microsoft Graph and requires at least the **User.ReadBasic.All** permission.

 ![A client-side web part that has a text box and search button for searching for users within a tenant](../images/use-aad-tutorial-video.gif)

 The client-side web part enables searching for users based on their name, and provides all the matching users through a **DetailsList** Office UI Fabric component.
-The web part has an option in the property pane to choose how to access Microsoft Graph.
-In versions of the SharePoint Framework starting with v.1.4.1, you can access Microsoft Graph by using either the native graph client (**MSGraphClient**), or the low-level type used to access any Azure AD-secured REST API (**AadHttpClient**).
+The web part has an option in the property pane to select how to access Microsoft Graph.
+In versions of the SharePoint Framework starting with v1.4.1, you can access Microsoft Graph by using either the native graph client (**MSGraphClient**), or the low-level type used to access any Azure AD-secured REST API (**AadHttpClient**).

 > [!NOTE]
 > To get the source code for this solution, see the [api-scopes](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/tutorials/api-scopes) GitHub repo.

-If you're already familiar with how to create SharePoint Framework solutions, you can proceed to [Configure the API permissions requests](#configure-the-api-permissions-requests).
+If you're already familiar with how to create SharePoint Framework solutions, you can continue to [Configure the API permissions requests](#configure-the-api-permissions-requests).

 ## Create the initial solution

-If you have an old version of the SharePoint Framework generator, you need to update it to version 1.4.1 or later.
+If you have an old version of the SharePoint Framework generator, you need to update it to v1.4.1 or later.
 To do that, run the following command to globally install the latest version of the package.

 ```console
 npm install -g @microsoft/generator-sharepoint